Role of unphysical neutrino phases in the phenomenology of consistently defined textures. Case study: traceless neutrino mass matrix: Summary and Conclusion

-When including the non-physical phases, we find that many correlations get ``diluted" (voire ``disappeared''), since, with these non-physical phases not necessarily zero, one can find many more points in the parameter space meeting the experimental constraints and the mathematical traceless condition.
-One should comment that upon introducing non-physical phases then the different parameterizations, related to each other by certain relations \cite{chamoun2023}, give the same correlations, when adjusted to correspond to the same definitions, and same phenomenology, as was explicitly checked by us.
+Actually, including the unphysical phases, we find that many correlations get ``diluted" (voire ``disappeared''), since, with these unphysical phases not necessarily zero, one can find many more points in the parameter space meeting the experimental constraints, for the observable parameters, and the mathematical traceless condition, decreasing thus the predictive power of the texture compared to previous studies.
+One should comment that upon introducing unphysical phases then the different parameterizations, related to each other by certain relations \cite{chamoun2023}, give the same correlations, when adjusted to correspond to the same definitions, and same phenomenology, as was explicitly checked by us.

 Finally, we presented a theoretical realization of these textures via a type-II seesaw scenario and assuming a non-abelian group $A_5$.
 However, we have not discussed the question of the scalar potential and finding its general form under the imposed symmetry.
 Nor did we deal with the radiative corrections effect on the phenomenology and whether or not it can spoil the form of the texture while running from the seesaw “ultraviolet” scale, where the traceless condition is imposed, to the low scale where phenomenology was analyzed.